jeffgillan/r-script-containerized/README.md

 ### Build the Docker Image

 Within the directory that contains the dockerfile and 'pointcloud_to_DTM.R' run the following command to build the docker image.
 The -t flag allows us to tag the image with a name and version number.
 The . at the end of the command tells docker to look in the current directory for the dockerfile.

-`docker build -t jeffgillan/pointcloud_to_dtm:1.0 .`

-In the command, 'jeffgillan' is the dockerhub username, 'pointcloud_to_dtm' is the name of the image, and '1.0' is the version number.
+In the command, 'jeffgillan' is the dockerhub username, 'pointcloud_to_dtm' is the name of the image, and 'amd64' is the version tag.
+Substitute your Dockerhub username into the command.

+`docker build -t jeffgillan/pointcloud_to_chm:amd64 .`

 ### Run the Docker Container

-`docker run --rm -ti -e DISABLE_AUTH=true -v $(pwd):/home/rstudio/data -p 8787:8787 jeffgillan/pointcloud_to_dtm:1.0`
+`docker run --rm -ti -e DISABLE_AUTH=true -v $(pwd):/home/rstudio/data -p 8787:8787 jeffgillan/pointcloud_to_chm:amd64`

 Within the command we are doing the following:
 * `--rm` - Automatically remove the container when it exits